What is Interjection in English Grammar?

 (Caption: What is Interjection in English Grammar?)

-If you are interested to learn more, then you can refer to Wikipedia from here.
+If you are interested in learning more, then you can refer to Wikipedia from here.

 I hope that you understood the topic “What is Interjection in English Grammar?”.
 If you still have any doubts, then comment down below and we will respond as soon as possible.
 Thank You.